JLMadsen/twoPhaseCommit/README.md

 [![Build Status](https://travis-ci.com/JLMadsen/twoPhaseCommit.svg?token=wJdgix4kVLGxzJzesfZK&branch=master)](https://travis-ci.com/JLMadsen/twoPhaseCommit)

+This project contains a react page and a class for the actual two phase commit protocol.

+The webpage serves as an example of how to use the class.

 ## Introduction

 Two Phase Commit protocol is a version control based around voting.
 In a group of clients which have shared data and want to change it, we can commit a change.
 But in this case all the clients vote on each commit, if all agree on the change it will be commited, if not it will be aborted.